-On March 3, 2024, a state of emergency was declared in all areas in the Department de l'Ouest following a prison break after gangs overwhelmed security forces at the main prison in Port au Prince.
-The state of emergency is in effect until May 3, 2024.
 Gang conflict has intensified in the capital, with heavily armed gangs seizing city sections from government authority, attacking government buildings, and calling for the resignation of the prime minister.
-Prime Minister Ariel Henry has agreed to resign in response, allowing for the formation of a transitional council, with the backing of the US, France, and Caribbean neighbors.
-The proposed Kenyan police mission to Haiti is still expected to happen, however, it is on hold due to the pending change in the Haitian government.
+Fritz Belizaire has been named the new Prime Minister by the transitional council that was formed following the resignation of former Prime Minister Ariel Henry.
+Belizaire is a controversial choice for the role and his appointment has sowed divisions within the transitional council.
+The proposed UN-backed Kenyan police mission to Haiti is still expected to happen, however, it is on hold due to the pending change in the Haitian government.